kodexa-labs/aws-eks-cdk/README.md

 # Purpose of this repository
 This repository will be useful if you are looking to get started with an instance of Kodexa from AWS Marketplace.
 It will create a VPC with an EKS cluster in place ready for the marketplace helm deployment.

+Note: At the end of this document are two important items:
+1. How to destroy the EKS cluster that you created (to stop spending $$)
+1. The link you need to follow to deploy Kodexa to the EKS Cluster you will be creating.

+In essence, the process is:
+- install your Prerequisites for a AWS EKS deploy.
+- deploy an AWS EKS clusters
+- install Prerequisites for a Kodexa deploy
+- deploy Kodexa into the AWS cluster

 # Assumptions
 1. The reader is familiar with GitHub